peg2surf/SCRIPT/README.md

 While a orb is connected to the ORIGIN it will exist.
 If it is release it can only continue existing if it it powered by the node it currently resides.
 If node does not have a flow (e.i a flow of 0) then the orb disapears.
-Two orbs cannot exist in the same node so the newest node will be destroyed if it attempts to be created.
+Two orbs cannot exist in the same node so the newest orb will be destroyed if it attempts to be created.

-## Basics
+## Basicss

 ### section .data: